 Maintaining your watchlist

 I maintain only one watchlist today and it typically contains between 20 and 60 names depending on how often I clean it up.
 It contains my fresh ideas, former leaders I monitor for entries, emotional stocks, various ETFs and stocks I use as market gauges.
 I remove speculative stocks which broke down for good and which are not short sales candidates quickly.

-or simply the place where I spent 90% of my trading time!
+It’s the place where I spent 90% of my trading time.

 Take a look at how fast you can browse through your stocks with that tool and be aware that I display the monthly, weekly, daily and 15min charts together here.
 Can your tool do the same?
 If not consider switching to a faster and more modern one unless you like ripping out your hair intraday!

 Sometimes when I see that a couple names are very close to flashing entries I put them on another intraday watchlist (trigger list).

 The single watchlist approach is a very powerful technique despite its simplicity.
 Think of it as creating your own little stockmarket within the stockmarket by only including the stocks which either have the potential to make you money or which give you information regarding market direction.
 I couldn’t care less about all the other 7000+ names out there.